 Mussels are one of my favourite quick and easy meals to knock up.
 They are both sustainable seafood wise, and are low carb – that is unless you don’t add the slices of toasted bread to the mix, which I find quite essential.
 I used Thai red curry paste which is pretty much available everywhere these days.

 I have used white wine but you could just as easily replace it with stock or broth.
-I have also used a reduced fat coconut cream which works quite well, but you can use cream if you prefer.
-All super Banting friendly.
+I have also used a reduced-fat coconut cream which works quite well, but you can use cream if you prefer.

 The heat level on these mussels is around 2 out of 5, I’m a bit of a wimp when it comes to chilli.
 It’s not mild but not too hot.
 If you like yours über hot, you may want to add a dash more.
 I have made a portion for one, just adjust accordingly for more people.